brugal/wolfcamql/README-wolfcam.txt

 * r_useCoreContext enables core context with opengl2
 * s_sdlWindowsForceDirectSound, needed for video recording if wsapi reports more than 2 channels
 * ui_demoSortDirFirst to list directories first in demo listing

+* cpma ntf backpack support

+   to use cpma model and icon add:

+        icons/icon_backpack.tga
+        models/backpack.md3
+        models/backpack.tga

+   if those aren't found QuakeLive's ammo pack model and icon are used

 ----------